MallyDev2/DiscordLyrics/README.md

   <img alt="Spotify lyrics" src="https://img.shields.io/badge/Spotify-Lyrics-ffffff?style=for-the-badge&labelColor=101014&color=1db954">
 </p>

-DiscordLyrics syncs Spotify playback into your Discord custom status.
-When synced lyrics are available, your status follows the current lyric line.
-When lyrics are unavailable, it falls back to the current song so your profile still looks clean instead of empty.
+DiscordLyrics syncs Spotify lyrics from currently playing song to your custom status.
+By doing this it is a breach of discord tos for self botting so please use resposibly.

 ## Highlights